YoannDev90/awesome-free-ai-api/README.md

 - 09 November 2025 : Add LLM-Gateway to the list
 - 10 November 2025 : Add LLM7 + Anannas AI to the list
 - 04 December 2025 : Update Pollinations link to use [ENTER](https://enter.pollinations.ai) instead of [OLD-TEXT](https://text.pollinations.ai) and [OLD-IMAGE](https://image.pollinations.ai)
+- 07 December 2025 : Delete AI/ML API and Anannas AI because there're no more free models